-There are a tonne of mosquitoes here, more than there are people and this is the second most populous country on earth!
-With this in your hand, any time a mosquito flies past is like playing electric tennis.
+There are a ton of mosquitoes here, more than there are people and this is the second most populous country on earth, but with this device in your hand, any time a mosquito flies past is like playing electric tennis.
 I wish I had one of these when I was in Melbourne two weeks ago to deal with the flies!
 You can buy them from the ’88 Store’ near my place in Singapore, but I just thought they were stupid.
-Now I know what I’ve been missing out on all these years.
-When I need inspiration for writing this blog, I just start killing ants.
-It’s like making popcorn, but the secret ingredient is death!
+Now I know what I’ve been missing out on all of these years.
+When I need inspiration for writing this blog, I just start killing ants; it’s like making popcorn, but the secret ingredient is death!
 Fortunately, safety is the manufacturers main concern, as the packaging points out.

 2. Watch the cricket.

 The ICC World Cup is on now and this is India!
-They are crazy about cricket here, you see teenagers walking up the street practicing bowling, as if it’s how they normally walk.
-Anna and I went to the first match of the World Cup between Australia and England at the MCG and had a great time.
-There is a bar near where we’re staying that has Star Cricket and reasonably cheap beer.
+They are crazy about cricket here, you see teenagers walking up the street practicing bowling, as if that’s how they normally walk.
+Anna and I went to the first match of the World Cup between Australia and England at the MCG (right) and had a great time.
+There is a bar near where we’re staying that has the Star Cricket channel and reasonably cheap beer.
 In fact, I’d probably be there now if it weren’t for the fact that Ireland vs. Zimbabwe is the match that’s showing.
-If India and Pakistan meet in the finals, I’ll definitely go, even if it’s just for the atmosphere:
+If India and Pakistan meet in the finals, I’ll definitely go, even if it’s just for the atmosphere.

 3. Learn to make cheese.